adrian-13/Metric-Imperial-Unit-Converter/README.md

 This project is a simple web application that converts between metric and imperial units.
 The main focus of this project was to implement a theme switcher and practice DOM manipulation using JavaScript.

+You can access the live version of the project [here](https://dynamicunitconverter.netlify.app/).

 ## Features

 - Converts between metric and imperial units for length, volume, and mass